umbraco/UmbracoCMSDocs/Articles/Notifications/contentservice-notifications.md

 ### What happened to Creating and Created events?

-Both the ContentService.Creating and ContentService.Created events was removed, and therefore never moved to notifications.
+Both the ContentService.Creating and ContentService.Created events were removed, and therefore never moved to notifications.
 Why?
 Because these events were not guaranteed to trigger and therefore should not be used.
 This is because these events would only trigger when the ContentService.CreateContent method was used which is an entirely optional way to create content entities.
 It is also possible to construct a new content item - which is generally the preferred and consistent way - and therefore the Creating/Created events would not execute when constructing content that way.

-Further more, there's was reason to listen for the Creating/Created events.
+Furthermore, there was no reason to listen for the Creating/Created events.
 They were misleading since they didn't trigger before and after the entity was persisted.
 They triggered inside the CreateContent method which never persists the entity, it constructs a new content object.

 #### What do we use instead?